bio-tools/biotoolsDocs/editors_guide.rst

 ================= ==================================================================

 `bio.tools studentships <http://biotools.readthedocs.io/en/latest/studentships.html>`_ can support thematic editors.
 A typical studentship comprises (at least) one full month of full working hours which are mostly distributed over a longer time period.
 Applications are written on basis of the template (see *e.g.*  `proteomics studentship <https://github.com/bio-tools/Studentships/blob/master/proteomics_software.pdf>`_).
-The students are recruited after proposal dissemination *via* GitHub, project mailing lists *etc.*
+The students are recruited after proposal dissemination *via* GitHub, project mailing lists *etc*.